 Dr. Zumberg received a bachelor's degree in neurobiology in 1990 and his medical degree in 1994, both from the University of Michigan.
 He completed an internal medicine residency in 1997 and a hematology-oncology fellowship in 2000, both at the University of Florida.

-As of July 2019, Dr. Zumberg reported the following external relationships.
+As of May 2022, Dr. Zumberg reported the following external relationships:

-Dr. Zumberg serves in significant roles with the following organization, receiving reimbursement or compensation as listed:
+Dr. Zumberg serves in significant roles with the following organizatios, receiving reimbursement or compensation as listed: